The design and development process for websites

 Phase 6: Maintaining your website

-If you intend to update your own content, you can utilize a content management system that is basically a WYSIWYG implementation that can be changed even without technical knowledge.
+If you intend to update your own content, you can utilise a content management system that is basically a WYSIWYG implementation that can be changed even without technical knowledge.

 By using a CMS, you can ask as a backend administrative area and use an online text editor to change existing content to your particular site.
 You can even add new pages and new content completely on your own.